 Fact: Even if you live nowhere near the ocean, you will still experience the ocean's influence in our Earth system.
 Most of the rain that falls on land comes from the tropical ocean.
 The ocean is the primary driver of weather and climate and can give us clues to global phenomenon such as El NiƱo.
 The phytoplankton (microscopic plants) that live in the ocean are responsible for almost half the oxygen you inhale and play a vital role in the carbon cycle.
 Far inland from the ocean, fields of crops enjoy rainwater that traveled through the water cycle and spent a few days or perhaps thousands of years cycling through the ocean. (http://science.hq.nasa.gov/)

-A swallow of seawater may contain millions of bacterial cells, hundreds of thousands of phytoplankton and tens of thousands of zooplankton (http://www.savethesea.org)
+Fact: A swallow of seawater may contain millions of bacterial cells, hundreds of thousands of phytoplankton and tens of thousands of zooplankton (http://www.savethesea.org)

-Over 60% of the world's coral reefs are threatened as a result of pollution, sedimentation and bleaching due to rising water temperatures caused by global warming.
+Fact: Over 60% of the world's coral reefs are threatened as a result of pollution, sedimentation and bleaching due to rising water temperatures caused by global warming.
 Global Coral Monitoring Network (GCRMN) states that currently 27% of all coral reef worldwide has disappeared and around 2050 only 30% will be left. (http://www.savethesea.org)